How to Compost at Home: A Ultimate Guide for Beginners

 What is Compost?

 Composting also remediates the soil.
+For those compacted soils, composting is a key way to improve this soil problem.
 Under the action of microorganisms, composting makes the soil looser and more fertile.
-For those soils that are compacted, composting is a key way to improve this soil problem.

 buds in the compost